Block-Buster2712/Busters-DWP-Pack/README.md

 All SSS chromatic scales are by SquigglyTuff

-All TADC chromatic scales are by I Dan K, Devoid and one other who I can't find the name of (I'll add them here when I find them)
+All TADC chromatic scales are by I Dan K, Devoid and Kyng

 Morshu chromatic scale is by AthenGem